dotnet/iot/src/devices/Nmea0183/README.md

 required to combine multiple data sources.
 Chart plotters for NMEA 0183 have several inputs for different sensors.

 NMEA 0183 has been superseeded by NMEA 2000, which uses a CAN-Bus protocol and hardware layer and can therefore run a large number of sensors on a single cable.
 Since NMEA 0183 is much simpler to parse and does not require specific electronic components, it is still in wide use.
-Bi-directional convertes from NMEA 0183 to NMEA 2000 are available from different vendors.
+Bi-directional converters from NMEA 0183 to NMEA 2000 are available from different vendors.

 In NMEA 0183 a device is either a talker or a listener.
 There are multiple types of sentences (or messages) which can be sent or received.